Buying Guide 17 min read 27 June 2026 108 views

 Before You Even Get Out of Your Car

-Park opposite the car and look at it from a distance.
-Does it sit level?
-A car that leans to one side has suspension or chassis issues.
-Are the panels all the same colour, or can you see variations in the light?
+Park opposite the car and look at it from a distance before approaching.
+Does it sit level on all four corners?
+A car that leans to one side may have suspension, chassis, or frame issues.
+Are the panels all the same shade, or can you see variations in the light?
+Painters rarely match metallic paint perfectly — even small colour differences suggest a panel has been resprayed after repair.

 The Exterior Check